-Early history of souks in Marrakesh
+Early history of souks in Marrakech

-Growth of Marrakesh’s souks
+Growth of Marrakech’s souks

 As the local population grew, vendors started to hold smaller souks close to main communities.
-Using donkeys, camels, and carts to navigate the labyrinth-like streets of the medina, trading areas close to home made shopping easier for locals.
+Using donkeys, camels and carts to navigate the labyrinth-like streets of the medina, trading areas close to home made shopping easier for locals.
 Thus, the convenience also increased the number of items being bought.
 Neighbourhood souks originally mainly sold everyday essentials.

 The smaller neighbourhood souks gradually grew, as more traders saw the opportunity to increase sales.
 Many souks expanded so much that they merged with nearby souks.

 Local artisans and craftsmen often lived and worked close to others in the same trade.
 Communities of artisans grew, hence why there were traditionally some souks dedicated to particular goods.
 People sold their wares from or near their workshops.
-This is why today’s visitors will still find separate areas in some souks – for example the Carpet Souk close to Rahba Lakdima.
+This is why today’s visitors will still find separate areas in some souks – for example in the Carpet Souk close to Rahba Lakdima.

-Navigating the souks
+How to navigate the souks

-Unless you stay fairly close to the web of streets branching off Djemaa el-Fna, it’s very easy to get lost in Marrakesh’s souks.
+Unless you stay fairly close to the web of streets branching off Djemaa el-Fna, it’s very easy to get lost in Marrakech’s souks.
 The narrow alleyways, with overflowing items that snake off to more thin passageways with even more goods, can all start to look very similar.
 Many are covered too, making it even more difficult to get a good idea of where you are.

 Wandering the souks with a local guide is the best way to explore if you’re concerned about getting lost, especially if time is short.
 Make sure the guide is licensed.